by Reb Gutman Locks

 We are told to drink so much on Purim that we cannot tell the difference between “Bless Mordechai and curse Haman,” or the other way around!
 What does this mean?
 How is it possible to drink like that?

 First, for a well known fact: if you mix drinks – whiskey, wine and vodka or whatever - the chances are that you are going to become violently ill and miss the entire point of the party.
 (You will also earn the great disrespect, to put it mildly, of the one who has to clean up after you.)
 It is best to drink wine since wine was served at the original Purim party.[i]
-Whatever taste you prefer is fine, but stick to one type throughout the entire day.
+Whatever taste you prefer is fine, but know that sweet wine usually makes you sick and stick to one type throughout the entire day.

 “What a party it will be!
 There will be eating and drinking and grand entertainment, with everyone ordering whatever he wants and eating whatever he orders.
 Then, at the appropriate time, when the feast is over, the strings holding on the masks will be loosened and each portion will be able to lift off its mask.
 Everyone will see it was really only me sitting there the entire time.”